Nissan S20 engine: History

 The S20 was one of the technical carryovers to the Nissan brand from Prince technology.
 Prince had been producing the Skyline since the model's inception in the 1950s; following the merger of the two companies, Nissan took over production of the Skyline, which received the new engine in the late 1960s.

 The third generation Skyline was exhibited at the 1968 Tokyo Motor Show in October, which included a special "Skyline 2000GT Racing" model equipped with the S20; it was promoted as being equipped with the same engine as the R380.
 The production Skyline 2000GT-R (chassis code PGC10 for the four-door saloon) was introduced in February 1969, followed by the Skyline Hardtop 2000GT-R coupe (chassis code KPGC10, with a shortened wheelbase and 2 fewer doors) in 1970.
 The two models (PGC10/KPGC10) would later collectively win 49 straight Japan touring car victories between 1969 and 1971.

 Aside from its use in the PGC10/KPGC10 Skylines, the S20 also was fitted to the Nissan Fairlady Z432, a sports racing model of the Nissan Fairlady Z (S30) line, starting in fall 1969.
 The Z432 designation was derived from the design of the S20: four valves per cylinder, three carburetors, and two overhead camshafts.
 In addition to the S20, changes in the Z432 version included a 5-speed manual transmission and a limited-slip differential.
-A special lightened variant was designated Z432R.
+A special lightened variant of the Z432 was designated as Z432R, built for homologation purposes.
 The cost of the Z432 was nearly double the price of a standard Fairlady Z.

 In September 1972, Nissan introduced the fourth generation Skyline (chassis code C110) powered by the L series of engines.
-A KPGC110 "Skyline 2000GT-R Racing Concept" powered by the S20 was shown at the 1972 Tokyo Motor Show after the commercial models were introduced; although the concept's number (73) hinted at Nissan's racing efforts for 1973, Nissan dropped its factory team that year in favor of developing anti-pollution technology and improving fuel efficiency.
-Less than 200 examples of the KPGC110 GT-R would be built from January through April 1973, due to increasingly stringent emissions laws; in addition, the contemporary oil crisis of that year created a wasteful perception of auto racing and high-performance vehicles by many people.
+A KPGC110 "Skyline 2000GT-R Racing Concept" powered by the S20 was shown at the 1972 Tokyo Motor Show after the commercial models were introduced; although the concept's number (73) hinted at Nissan's racing efforts for 1973, Nissan dropped its factory team that year in favor of developing anti-pollution technology and improving fuel efficiency in response to increasingly stringent emissions laws.
+In addition, the contemporary oil crisis of that year created a wasteful perception of auto racing and high-performance vehicles by many people, which led to the introduction of smaller and more economical cars.
+Less than 200 examples of the KPGC110 GT-R would be built from January through April 1973 as a result of this.
 Because of its rarity and withdrawal from touring car races, the KPGC110 Skyline GT-R has been dubbed as the "Phantom GT-R".